 sampler set contains

-- Steamed green tea from Japan, Gyokuro is among the finest of Japanese teas.
-While the young leaves of the spring season develop, the tea bushes are shaded from sun for several weeks.
-This makes the tea grow more slowly, taking time to develop depth and flavor.
-The sun-deprived leaves are higher in chlorophyll, which creates the vivid green color in the leaves.
-They're also higher in amino acids, most notably L-theanine, which account for the perfectly smooth, rich and soft flavor.
-Our fine Gyokuro green tea produces a deeply sweet aroma of freshly buttered greens - no grassiness or harshness.
+- Gyokuro, a shade grown steamed green tea, is among the finest of Japanese teas.
+While the young leaves of the spring season develop, the Gyokuro plants are shaded from sun for several weeks.
+This slows the growth allowing, tea leaves more time to develop depth and flavor.
+The sun-deprived leaves are higher in chlorophyll, which explains their vivid green color.
+They're also higher in amino acids, most notably L-theanine, which accounts for the perfectly smooth, rich and soft flavor.
+Our fine Gyokuro green tea produces a deeply sweet aroma of freshly buttered greens and seaweed, with no grassiness or harshness.
 Think of tender new grass just sprouting in the spring.
 Soft on the palate with a balanced, delicate finish.
 Energizing and soothing cup of tea.
 Use lower water temperature and enjoy multiple infusions to get the most from this tea.

-- One of China's most famous green teas, Dragonwell (Lung Ching or Longjing in local parlance) comes from Hangzhou in Zhejiang province.
+- Dragonwell (Lung Ching or Longjing in local parlance) is one of China's most famous green teas, originating from Hangzhou in Zhejiang province.
 This tea has a very distinctive shape: smooth and perfectly flattened along the inside vein of the leaf, the result of highly skilled shaping in a hot wok.
 This process, known as pan-firing or pan-frying, was perfected in China by tea masters over many centuries.
 It gives the tea an inviting, toasty aroma.
-Our Dragonwell also has a sweet, rounded flavor, perhaps reminiscent of freshly roasted white corn.
-Full, nutty and buttery texture and pleasantly dry finish.
+Our fine Dragonwell green tea also has a sweet, rounded flavor, perhaps reminiscent of freshly roasted white corn.
+Full, nutty and buttery texture, and pleasantly dry finish.
 A truly satisfying cup of tea.